colinbeales/AzurePipelinesHOL/AzurePipelinesLab4.md

 <img src="images/Lab4_3.png" width="624"/>

-4. In the settings page rename the Stage name field from "Copy of Dev" to "QA" and then click the "X" in the top right corner to exit the settings page.
+4. In the settings panel rename the Stage name field from "Copy of Dev" to "QA" and then click the "X" in the top right corner to exit the settings panel.

 <img src="images/Lab4_4.png" width="624"/>